TDS on non-salary income reduced by 25%; ITR filing deadline extended till November 30

 This reduction shall be applicable for the remaining part of the financial year 2020-21.
 It will come into force from tomorrow.

-The Finance Minister also said that, It will help to Rs 50,000 crores liquidity through TDS/TCS rate reduction.
+The Finance Minister also said that it will help to Rs 50,000 crores liquidity through TDS/TCS rate reduction.

 Government to infuse Rs 50,000 crores liquidity by reducing rates of TDS, for non-salaried specified payments made to residents, and rates of Tax Collection at Source for specified receipts, by 25% of the existing rates. #AatmaNirbharBharatAbhiyan pic.twitter.com/LR1jhG9ovY— PIB India #StayHome #StaySafe (@PIB_India) May 13, 2020